yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 2022's special event is [Navigating Nightmares](/events/navigating-nightmares) on October 31.

+Meetup sponsorship is £500.
+It includes:
+- Your logo on event webpage, on the livestream, and library pages.
+- A 5 minute live or pre-recorded talk to be shared as part of the livestream.
+- 3 Tweets of thanks.

 ### Sponsor Annual Conference

 Our annual January conference is our flagship event.
 All content is made available for free after the event.

-We aren't ready to announce details of the 2023 online conference beyond the dates - Jan 14-15 2023.
+The next conference is Jan 14-15 2023.
 We expect 1500-1700 attendees.
-Get in touch to learn more!
+[Get in touch](mailto:kevin@yougotthis.io) to find out more.

 ### Sponsor Articles